23 Jun 58%

 The beer can rose from my hand, floating in the air, levitated to a position directly in front of my face and started rotating along its vertical axis.
 Letters and ornaments slowly travelled in front of my eyes, as if this were a computer-rendered beer commercial.
 I gaped at the floating can.

 “Please feel free to wave your hands around the can, just to see that there are no strings or other tricks,” he added, totally sounding like a cheap magician at a kid’s birthday party.
 I’ve been to many such parties so I knew the rules.
 I obliged, not finding any strings indeed.
 He carefully landed the can back in my hand and suggested to continue consuming my beverage.
 Yes, that’s literally how he said it.
 I looked at the “beverage” carefully, holding it with two fingers and looking at it like it could mutate into a lightsaber or something.
 Theo patiently waited.
 I realized he actually wanted me to continue drinking.
 I tentatively sipped the beer, making sure it tasted the same as before.
 I have to say I was impressed.
-Maybe he hadn’t proved yet that he was indeed an alien, but he definitely wasn’t delusional.
+Maybe he hasn’t proved yet that he was indeed an alien, but he definitely wasn’t delusional.

 Theo continued his speech.